wsoyinka/kubernetes-the-hard-way/README.md

+This is a fork of the original ["Kubernetes the hard way"](https://github.com/kelseyhightower/kubernetes-the-hard-way) originally written by kelseyhightower
+.
+Unlike the original that is based on Debian like distros for the ARM64 architecture, this fork is targetted at Enterprise Linux distributions such as Rocky Linux running on x86_64 architecture.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.